mgese/file-compressor/README.md

-# File Compressor
+# File Compressor Ts

 ## Overview

-This is a package to compress any file in TypeScript or JavaScript.
+This is a package to compress any file in TypeScript.

 ## Features